skwid138/Prime-code-challenge-3/README.md

 database.
 In fact, said developer even stubbed out most of your server-side code, as well!

-Unfortunately, they have no idea how to create the required routes and SQL queries to get data from the database onto the page:
+A server-side developer has started the of creating the routes needed to make this application work.
+They have implemented

 * `GET /treats` returns a list of potential treats (e.g. cupcakes, goldfish, etc) and their image URLs

-* `GET /treats?q=donut` should return only treats that match the query parameter
+The rest is up to you:
 * `POST /treats` expects a treat description and link to a url image
 * `PUT /treats/:id` updates the treat description
 * `DELETE /treats/:id` deletes a treat

+If you're feeling fancy and have some time to spare, try this one

+* `GET /treats?q=donut` should return only treats that match the query parameter